bandit412/PracticeChinook/README.md

 This class library project has three folders **Entities**, **DTOs** and **POCOs**.

 ### Entities
 The classes in this folder directly relate to tables in the Chinook database.
-Each class will include the annotaions from the `System.ComponentModel.Annotations` and `System.ComponentModel.??`
+Each class will include the annotaions from the `System.ComponentModel.DataAnnotations` and `System.ComponentModel.DataAnnotations.Schema`

 ### POCOs
 The classes in this folder are _flat_ files and represent LINQ queries using anonymous data types.